 The officers shall consist of the Chair, Chair-Elect, Immediate Past Chair, Secretary and Treasurer.

-The Chair shall supervise the activities of MoALPHA, its officers and employees, and shall preside at meetings of the association and the Executive Board.
+The Chair shall supervise the activities of MoALPHA, its officers and employees, and shall preside at meetings of the association and the Board.

 The Chair-Elect shall assist the Chair in the performance of duties, shall preside in the absence of the Chair, and upon death, resignation, or removal, shall succeed the Chair for the unexpired term.
 The Chair-Elect shall address By-Laws issues and bring proposed changes before the Membership as necessary.

 The Immediate Past Chair shall serve as the Chair for the Nominating Committee.